 Linking with x86 shared library on Linux x64

 Dynamic Link Libraries, also known as Shared Libraries, are collections of compiled code, data, and resources that can be loaded and executed by an application at runtime.
-Shared libraries are commonly used in development of Linux applications, and are an integral part of x86 architecture.
-In this article, we will explore process of linking with x86 shared libraries on Linux x64 systems.
+Shared libraries are commonly used in development of Linux applications and are an integral part of x86 architecture.
+In this article, we will explore the process of linking with x86 shared libraries on Linux x64 systems.

 Understanding x86 Shared Libraries

-The x86 shared library format is designed to be platform independent, which means that a shared library compiled on one system can be used on another system, as long as both systems have same architecture.
+The x86 shared library format is designed to be platform independent, which means that a shared library compiled on one system can be used on another system, as long as both systems have the same architecture.
 This makes x86 shared libraries an ideal solution for creating portable software.

 Linking with x86 Shared Libraries

-To link an application with an x86 shared library on Linux x64, we need to follow these steps −
+To link an application with an x86 shared library on Linux x64, we need to follow these steps

-Step 1: Create a shared library
+Step 1: Create a Shared Library

 The first step is to create a shared library that we want to link with our application.
 We can use any programming language to create a shared library, as long as it is compiled for x86 architecture.